Contexter/fountain-deploy/Shell-Scripts/RBAC for the fountain backend.md

 echo "Ensure the 'db-schema' is set to '$SCHEMA', and 'db-anon-role' is updated to '$ROLE'." echo "Please ensure to restart your PostgREST services to apply changes."

+# Instructions for restarting PostgREST services to apply the changes
+echo -e "\nNOTE: To ensure that the changes take effect, you may need to restart your PostgREST services." echo "If you have set up PostgREST as a systemd service, you can restart all instances using the following commands:"

+echo -e "\nTo restart a specific PostgREST service:" echo "sudo systemctl restart postgrest-<schema>.service"

+echo -e "\nTo restart all PostgREST services (if you have multiple schemas set up):" echo "for service in \$(systemctl list-unit-files | grep -o 'postgrest-.*\.service'); do" echo "    sudo systemctl restart \$service" echo "done"

+echo -e "\nReplace <schema> with your actual schema name used in the systemd service file name." echo "This step is crucial if you have made changes to the PostgREST configuration or updated permissions that affect PostgREST's operation."

 ```